tonyjaimep/parker-back/README.md

 # Parker Backend

-This is a NestJS monolith application that acts as the backend for Parker, a parking lot management app.
+This is a NestJS distributed application that acts as the backend for Parker, a parking lot management app.

 ## Local Development